 This Southern Coca-Cola Cake is one of those treasured old-fashioned recipes that instantly takes you back in time.
-My grandmother Dorothy wrote it down in the 1970s, and it has been a family favorite ever since.
-Every bite tastes like pure nostalgia - soft, chocolatey, moist and oh so delicious with an added crunch from the toasted pecans on top.
+My grandmother Dorothy wrote it down in the 1970s, but I just discovered it and now it’s a new family favorite.
+Every bite tastes like pure nostalgia – soft, chocolatey, moist and oh so delicious with an added crunch from the toasted pecans on top.
 The boiled chocolate icing on top is my favorite part!

 It’s a true Southern classic, the kind of dessert you’d find at church potlucks, weekend suppers, or family reunions.
 Simple pantry ingredients come together to make the most tender chocolate cake, and the Coca-Cola gives it that unmistakable flavor that sets it apart from any other sheet cake.
 This easy one-bowl recipe is perfect for birthdays, holidays, or anytime you’re craving a comforting homemade dessert straight from the past.